koorchik/LIVR/README.md

 You should define a structure:
     FIELD_NAME: VALIDATION_RULE
 * FIELD_NAME is a name of field to validate
-* VALIDATION_RULE is a name of function to be called for building validator closure/object.
+* VALIDATION_RULE is a name of function to be called.
+It can be function that builds validator or maybe just a validation function itself.
 Some arguments cab be passed to the function - "{ VALIDATION_RULE: ARGUMENTS }".
 You may pass an array of validation rules.
 If you want to pass several arguments you should use array.

 Examples: